cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadRaw"></a>
 # **packagesUploadRaw**
-> RawPackageUploadResponse packagesUploadRaw(owner, repo, data)
+> RawPackageUpload packagesUploadRaw(owner, repo, data)

 Create a new Raw package